jwd83/spinup/README.md

     bash <(wget -qO- https://raw.github.com/jared0x90/spinup/master/stack-chan.sh)

 ### CruNCH: Composer + NGINX + CouchDB + HHVM
 Want the bleeding edge?
 It doesn't get easier than this.
-Package Management, Facebook's HHVM JiT & one of the simplest NoSQL Databases with point and click replication.
+Composer's package management, Facebook's HHVM JiT & CouchDB - one of the easiest NoSQL Databases to use with point and click replication sitting behind NGINX the powerhouse.

+#### Notes

+Your local CouchDB password is accessible in PHP (HHVM) using...

+	$_SERVER['COUCH_PASS'];

+...or...

+	$_ENV['COUCH_PASS'];

 #### Ports
 * 22: SSH